sqlfairy/SQLFairyBackupTools/README.md

 ----------------------------------------------------
 SQLFairyBackupTools_V001.sql adds the following stored procs:

-dbo.sp_ScheduleBackups – Generates full, differential and transaction log SQL Server Agent jobs to backup all databases to Azure blob storage using Ola Hallengren’s backup script.
+dbo.sp_ScheduleBackups – Generates full, differential and transaction log SQL Server Agent jobs to backup all databases to Azure blob storage or a UNC path using Ola Hallengren’s backup script.
 Also schedules the jobs based on provided input.
+Manages creation of SQL Server credentials if backing up to Azure blob storage.

 dbo.sp_ScheduleMaintenance – generates separate indexOptimise and DatabaseIntegrityCheck jobs which call on Ola Hallengren’s IndexOptimize and DatabaseIntegrityCheck stored procedures respectively for each of your databases.

-dbo.usp_RestoreDB – Allows for automagic restore of databases from servers which are being backed up to Azure.
+dbo.usp_RestoreDB – Allows for automagic restore of databases from servers which are being backed up to Azure or an accessible shared UNC path.

 dbo.usp_AutoMirror – An awesome and fun tool :) which uses a similar approach to usp_RestoreDB but takes things a step further by automatically mirroring databases.